- February 17, 2025

 - An enterprise licensing software from a third-party provider.

-Each of these examples demonstrates how vendor agreements serve as the foundation for vendor relationships across different industries.
+Each of these examples demonstrates how vendor contracts serve as the foundation for vendor relationships across different industries.

 Tips to Negotiate Vendor Contracts